Last Updated on May 24, 2024 by Kittredge Cherry

 Mother’s Day is also a great time to honor mothers whose love for their LGBTQ children helped launch organizations such as Parents, Families, and Friends of Lesbians and Gays (PFLAG), founded by Jeanne Manford and Adele Starr.

-Later Julian went on to become an anchoress, a type of recluse who lives in a cell attached to a church and does contemplative prayer.
+After her recovery Julian went on to become an anchoress, a type of recluse who lives in a cell attached to a church and does contemplative prayer.
+Becoming an anchoress involved an impressive ceremony with a requiem mass before the doorway was literally sealed with bricks.
 Her hermit’s cell was at the Church of St. Julian in Norwich.
 The cell had three windows, a church window for viewing worship and taking communion, a window for daily life, and a window to the street for communicating with the world.
 She became known throughout England for the spiritual counseling that she gave there.

-The queer side of Julian is explored in the chapter “Queer Touch Between Holy Women: Julian of Norwich, Margery Kempe, Birgitta of Sweden, and the Visitation” by Laura Saetveit Miles of the University of Bergen, Norway, in the 2019 scholarly book “Touching, Devotional Practices, and Visionary Experience in the Late Middle Ages.”
+Julian also had an important relationship with another trailblazing woman writer and mystic.
+The queer side of Julian is explored in the chapter “Queer Touch Between Holy Women: Julian of Norwich, Margery Kempe, Birgitta of Sweden, and the Visitation” by scholar Laura Saetveit Miles of the University of Bergen, Norway, in the 2019 scholarly book “Touching, Devotional Practices, and Visionary Experience in the Late Middle Ages.”
 It “takes a new approach to the well-known meeting between two late-medieval English visionary women, Margery Kempe and the anchoress Julian of Norwich,” thereby revealing “the full transgressive effect of queer touch between women—or even its unspoken possibility,” according to the chapter summary.

 Julian wrote of God as mother